-This segment is applicable to Designer Pro and PowerForms.
+This section applies to NiceLabel Designer Pro and PowerForms Suite editions or higher.

 Text on ellipse definition enables you to add and display curved text on a label.

 - Text on ellipse: enable this option to set the text on a curve. - Text start: sets text starting point on the ellipse.
 The default position is 9 o'clock.
 When increasing the position value, it moves clockwise by degrees. - Text length: sets the portion of the ellipse to be used for displaying the text.
 The maximum value (default) takes the complete ellipse.
 Reducing the value in degrees shortens the available portion.